rust-lang/rust-forge/src/triagebot/pr-assignment.md

 Triagebot handles automatic and manual assignment of GitHub PRs.
 It also handles welcoming new users when they post a PR.

+Rust contributors can track and manage their own work queue using the Zulipchat integration.
+See [Tracking PR assignment](/triagebot/pr-assignment-tracking.md).

 ## Usage

 Automatic assignment of new PRs is handled by the configuration in the `triagebot.toml`, described [below](#configuration).